wafer-li/Algs4Assignment/Dequeue/README.md

 The Randomized Queue is a little more complicate than the Deque.

-Accroding to the performance requirement, using the array implementation will be the best.
+According to the performance requirement, using the array implementation will be the best.

 And because of the array implementation, we need to make the `head` and the `last` pointers have the ability to travel back to the beginning of the array.